munkm/thesiscode/submission_scripts/savio_examples/README.md

     with `o=out` (named out generically here).
 * `bash_additions.rc` file with environment variables that need to be added to the `.bashrc` file located in your user $HOME directory on savio.
-Make sure to edit your .bashrc file before you try to use either runmcnp.sh or runadvantg.sh
+Make sure to edit your .bashrc file before you try to use either runmcnp.sub or runadvantg.sub

 #### Submitting a job: